 Vehicles.
-Of the EAA fleet of 25 vehicles, 8 vehicles are over 10 years old.
-Funds are included in the budget and forecast to replace 4 vehicles in the current budget year, 3 vehicles in 2025, and 1 each year thereafter.
+Of the EAA fleet of 26 vehicles, 5 vehicles are over 10 years old.
+Funds are included in the budget and forecast to replace 3 vehicles in the current budget year and 1 each year thereafter.
 The replacement plan will provide EAA staff with vehicles that have current safety and technology enhancements and decrease maintenance/repair costs which are reflected in the General Fund budget.
+In addition, the EAA has 3 off-road vehicles for use in easement monitoring and research activities at the Field Research Park.
+Funds are included in the budget and forecast to replace these vehicles, with one 1 replacement included in the 2025, 2027 and 2028.